elegantchaos/Maqemu/README.md

 ### Structure

-You can reveal the contents of it by right-clicking on it and choosing `Show Package Contents`.
+You can reveal the contents of a `.maqemu` bundle by right-clicking on it and choosing `Show Package Contents`.

 Inside it, you can expect to see one or more drive files, and a `settings.json` file containing configuration information: